anhthii/kafka-notes/README.md

 ![](images/2020-09-16-16-33-19.png)

-you create a new consumer group for each application that needs all the messages from one or more topics
+You can create a new consumer group for each application that needs all the messages from one or more topics